 It proved to be a little more complicated than perhaps some of the administration thought it was going to be.

-We've had resolutions introduced up there on the hill that unless the state legislature gives the go-ahead, you can't put them into prison any place in a particular state.
+We've had resolutions introduced up there on the hill that unless the state legislature gives the go-ahead, you can't put them into prison anyplace in a particular state.

-But can we ask other countries to take these people back, Mr. Vice President, if we're not willing to uh release them in our own country?
+But can we ask other countries to take these people back, Mr. Vice President, if we're not willing to release them in our own country?

 These are the worst of the worst.